skoude/skoude.github.io/_posts/2014-11-06-Docker_java_libraries.markdown

 ---
-published: false
+layout: post
+title:  "Searching for good docker Java libraries"
+date:   2014-11-06 16:13:25
+categories: docker java
 ---

-## Searching for good docker Java libraries

 I was looking for some Docker Java libraries to build some admin ui and integrations to my docker services, and these looks the most promising ones: